AmnElDawla/OasisPro/README.md

 ## Important files:

-Please review and read the following necessary files provided to us by our customer (client):
+Please review and read the following necessary files (the specification document will be added after consultation with thee client) provided to us by our customer (client):